 Clubs and Organizations

 BW has over 100 campus groups offering academic, social, cultural, recreational, leadership and service opportunities.
-In addition to making friends, your student will gain valuable leadership and communication skills, boost his/her resume and build networking contacts.
+In addition to making friends, your student can gain valuable leadership and communication skills, boost his or her resume and build networking contacts.